Using Zotero with Google Docs

 You can quickly search for items in your Zotero library, add page numbers and other details, and insert citations.
 When you're done, a single click inserts a formatted bibliography based on the citations in your document.
 Zotero supports complex style requirements such as Ibid. and name disambiguation, and it keeps your citations and bibliography updated as you make changes to items in your library.
 If you need to switch citation styles, you can easily reformat your entire document in any of the over 10,000 citation styles that Zotero supports.

-Google Docs support is part of the Zotero Connector for Chrome, Firefox, Edge, and Safari and requires the Zotero program to function.
+Google Docs support is provided by the Zotero Connector for Chrome, Firefox, Edge, and Safari and requires the Zotero program to function.

 Using another word processor?
 Zotero also integrates with Word and LibreOffice.